-Ghana and Tunisia held in 2023 qualifiers
+Egypt edge past Guinea in 2023 qualifiers

 Tunisia had also won their opening Group J game with a comfortable 4-0 win over Equatorial Guinea but they could not find a way past hosts Botswana in Francistown.

-The draw gives the Zebras their first point of the qualifying campaign after a 1-0 loss in Libya and means Tunisia have four points.
+The goalless draw gives the Zebras their first point of the qualifying campaign after a 1-0 loss in Libya and means Tunisia have four points.

 The second round of Group J matches will be completed on Monday as Equatorial Guinea host Libya in Malabo.